Consensys/armlet/README.md

 back-end versions of components used to provide the analysis.)

 The maximum delay is the maximum amount of time we will wait for an analysis to complete.
-Note however that if the processing has not finished when this timeout is reached, it may still be running on the server side.
-Therefore you when a timeout occurs, you will get back a UUID which can subsequently be used to get status and results.
+Note, however, that if the processing has not finished when this timeout is reached, it may still be running on the server side.
+Therefore when a timeout occurs, you will get back a UUID which can subsequently be used to get status and results.

 The closer these two parameters are to the actual time range that is